Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Tunecore's new free and flat-fee yearly plans introduced a 20% fee on YouTube, Facebook, Instagram and Tiktok revenues.

-There are no hidden fees on top of that, you'll keep 100% from all sales and music streaming on other platforms.
+There are no additional fees on top of that, you'll keep 100% from all sales and music streaming on other platforms.

 Tunecore YouTube Content ID